 In this week’s solo cast, I’m going to walk you through the merits of agency time tracking.
-Having worked with dozens of agencies on this very subject, I can help you incorporate time tracking in your business – in a way that works for you.
+Having worked with dozens of agencies on this very subject, I can help you incorporate agency tracking in your business – in a way that works for you.

 I’ll even show you how you can do time tracking without using timesheets at all!

 I am co-founder and CEO of Parakeeto and fractional COO at Gold Front.

 In addition to being an agency profitability consultant – specializing in helping agencies get a handle on their gains – I’m also a respected keynote/virtual speaker and podcaster.

 - What Is The Purpose of Agency Time Tracking?
 2:30

 - How Do You Structure Your Data?
 3:58